dret/webconcepts/concepts/http-authentication-scheme/Bearer.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-authentication-scheme/Bearer"
 title:         "HTTP Authentication Scheme: Bearer"
+concept-name:  HTTP Authentication Scheme
+concept-value: Bearer
 description: "All challenges defined by this specification MUST use the auth-scheme value \"Bearer\".
 This scheme MUST be followed by one or more auth-param values."
 ---